Terms & Conditions

 - Structure.
 This document contains terms and conditions that apply as follows:

 - (i) Part A - General Terms and Conditions of Use which apply to your access and use of our websites; and

 - (ii) Part B - Terms and Conditions of Sale, Support and Service (which apply in addition to Part A) but only in respect of certain functionality contained in either our www.fujixerox.com.au or our www.fxs.com.au websites.
-Part B also contains terms and conditions that are applicable generally to your purchase of goods and services from our Supplies division, whether through one of our websites, by post, in person, by fax, by telephone or by email.
+Part B also contains terms and conditions that are applicable generally to your purchase of goods from our Supplies Division, whether through one of our websites, by post, in person, by fax, by telephone or by email.